By the very nature of climate, scientists had to study it across

 and some government officials.
 Well in advance, the conference organizers

 commissioned a set of review papers inspecting the state of climate

 science.
 These were circulated, discussed, and revised.
 Then more

 than 300 experts from more than 50 countries convened in a World Climate Conference in Geneva in

 1979 (under the chairmanship of the invaluable Bob White) to examine the review papers and recommend conclusions.
 The experts'

-views were diverse, and they managed to reach a consensus only that there was a "serious concern that the continued expansion of man's activities" — including in particular emissions of CO2 — "may cause significant extended regional and even global changes of climate."
-Effects might become visible by the end of the century, so governments should start preparing for "significant social and technological readjustments," along with sponsoring more research on climate change and its potential impacts.(22a) This cautious statement
+views were diverse, and they managed to reach a consensus only that there was a "serious concern that the continued expansion of man's activities" — in particular emissions of CO2 — "may cause significant extended regional and even global changes of climate."
+Effects were likely to become visible by the end of the century.
+Governments should therefore start preparing "to redirect, if necessary, the operations of many aspects of the world economy, including agriculture and the production of energy."
+And of course they called for more funding for research on climate change and its potential impacts.(22a) This cautious statement

 about an eventual "possibility" was scarcely news, and it caught little

 shied away from any statement that might seem partisan.
 Scientific

 societies since their outset (that is, since the foundation of the